-These are the resources and equipment required to complete this exercise:
+These are the resources and equipment required to complete this activity.
+Your workgroup requires the following components:

 - Four Cisco 2610 routers with a WIC-1T and BGP-capable operating system software installed. - Four CAB-X21FC + CAB-X21MT DTE-DCE serial cable combinations.
 The DCE side of the cable is connected to the Cisco 3660. - Two Ethernet 10BASE-T patch cables. - IBM PC (or compatible) with Windows 95/98 and an installed Ethernet adapter.